Digital Marketing for Manufacturing

 Let’s start with your website

-Your company’s website is probably the most fundamental part of your entire marketing strategy.
+Your company’s website is probably the most fundamental part of your marketing strategy.
 It is the core of your digital marketing activity and, if you get it right, your website can produce great results.
+Digital marketing for manufacturers isn’t an optional extra unless you are confident that you have an unassailable market lead both now and in the future.

 It’s not just about creating a website and leaving it to run itself.
 You need to make sure your site is well-designed, optimised for search engines, up-to-date with fresh and relevant content, has the right user journey and is mobile responsive.
 It is also vital to monitor the performance of your website, to assess where it’s doing well, and where it needs to work harder.

 By setting conversion goals for your website, you will have more control over the performance against your digital marketing strategy.
 For example, you can track when people place an order on your site, fill out an enquiry form, search for a stockist etc.

 Each of these conversions will give you a clear vision of where each user is in their purchase decision journey.
 Your website analytics will also arm you with the information you need to refine the content and user experience on your website.